Fun Star Quilt Block is Here for YOU!

 My New Book

-Scripture, quilt block patterns for daily renewalMy new book, “Scripture Reflection Daily Reading Stitched into the Story, is just what it sounds like — quiet mornings with the Book of Luke, short reflections, and a quilt block to make each day.
+Read the daily readings of the Book of Luke and make a quilt block, or save for later, from The Quilt Ladeis.My new book, “Scripture Reflection Daily Reading Stitched into the Story, is just what it sounds like — quiet mornings with the Book of Luke, short reflections, and a quilt block to make each day.

 Perfect for: